MathieuBsqt/ai_training_challenge_toolkit/README.md

 ]
 ```

+We have 2 possible statuses :
+- ongoing : the job is running, but still initializing its workspace on the CephFs
+- success : the job is running and ready to be used by the user(s)

-here we habe 10 initialization ongoing, and 0 success
+In the exemple above for instance, we have 10 initialization ongoing, and 0 success